About OOS Students

 Bruins come to UCLA from near and far, and every year our out-of-state students travel miles in planes, trains, buses, and cars to attend UCLA.
-Out-of-state students at UCLA represent every region in the country, including the Northeast, Southeast, Midwest, Southwest, Northwest, and Non-contiguous regions.
+Out-of-state (OOS) students at UCLA represent every region in the country, including the Northeast, Southeast, Midwest, Southwest, Northwest, and Non-contiguous regions.
 Moving across the country can be an intimidating experience, but there are resources and programs dedicated to helping you find your community at UCLA.

 Our mission in FYE is to bring awareness to the out-of-state population at UCLA and ensure students find their home away from home.
 We want our out-of-state students to feel like Bruins, regardless of where your home state is and even though UCLA may at times feel foreign.
 First Year Experience is dedicated to equipping you with the tools, knowledge, and tips you need to be successful at UCLA.
 We host events for out-of-state students, connect students to resources, and support the Out of State Student Association (OSSA).

 The Out of State Student Association (OSSA) is a registered student organization here to provide peer-to-peer connection and community between OOS Bruins.
 Stay involved with OSSA by joining their mailing list and follow their Instagram to learn about their programs and resources for out-of-state students.
 Hear from OSSA's President, Sakshi Joglekar to learn more about the organization.

 My name is Sakshi Joglekar and I am the President of the Out of State Student Association at UCLA.
 Coming from the small town of Anderson, South Carolina, UCLA was a huge shift for me.
 It didn’t take long for UCLA to feel like home, but with only 15% of UCLA’s massive student population being from out of state, I wanted a way to connect with more people from my state and region.
 This is why I created the Out of State Student Association in 2019.